1933 Kilmarnock by-election

-The 1933 Kilmarnock by-election was a by-election held on 2 November 1933 for the House of Commons constituency of Kilmarnock in Ayrshire.
+The 1933 Kilmarnock by-election was a by-election held on 2 November 1933 for the UK House of Commons constituency of Kilmarnock in Ayrshire.

 Vacancy

 The vacancy had arisen when Scotland's second most senior judge, the Lord Justice Clerk, Lord Alness, retired.
 It was a long-standing convention that when a vacancy arose in this office (or in the most senior judicial office, that of Lord President), the Lord Advocate (head of the Scottish criminal justice system) of the day would be appointed to fill the vacancy.
 The Lord Advocate in 1933 was Sir Craigie Mason Aitchison, K.C., M.P., and so he was appointed to the bench, automatically resigning his seat.

 Aitchison had been elected as a member of the Labour Party in a 1929 by-election following the death of Robert Climie.
 In 1931, the Labour Government had split, with a handful of Labour MPs, including Aitchison, following Prime Minister Ramsay MacDonald into a coalition National Government with the Conservatives.
 These MPs were expelled from the Labour Party and called themselves National Labour.